klich404/simple_shell/README.md

 # Simple Shell
-An implementation of a Simple Shell that can handle both modes: Interactive and non interactive, and any command available in the enviroment and additional arguments, and some simple bult-ins.
+A Shell is a command interpreter that provides a graphical user interface to access the services of the operating system,a Shell is necessary to invoke or execute the different programs available on the computer, it can be used as an example Power Shell of Windows, in this Simple Shell implementation we can use it in two ways: interactive and non-interactive and you can make use of any command available in the environment, additional arguments and some built-ins.

 ##  Install
 To run this implementation of simple shell, just download all the files in the following repository: [click here to download](https://github.com/klich404/simple_shell), compile and execute.
 This programs was writen and compiled using Ubuntu 18 and gcc 4.8.5.

 ## Features
 This version of a simple shell can:
 - Run in interactive and non interactive mode
 - handle all commands available in the PATH with addition arguments